 Should I get agreed value or market value for my Kia?

-For newer Kias (under 5 years old), agreed value is generally worth considering - you lock in a payout amount so there are no surprises if the car is written off.
-For older Kias that are depreciating, market value may be cheaper but you risk receiving less than expected.
-Kias hold their value well in Australia thanks to the 7-year warranty.
+For newer Kias (under 5 years old), agreed value is worth considering because you lock in a payout amount.
+For older Kias, market value may be cheaper but you risk receiving less than expected at claim time.
+Kias hold their value well thanks to the 7-year warranty.
+Check RedBook for current Kia valuations.

-Does Kia Australian offer its own car insurance?
+Does Kia Australia offer its own car insurance?

 Kia Australia does not offer its own branded car insurance product.
-For standard car insurance (comprehensive, third party), you'll need to compare options from Australian providers like AA Insurance, AMI, State, Tower, or other mainstream insurers.
+For standard car insurance (comprehensive, third party), you will need to compare estimates from Australian providers like AAMI, Allianz, Budget Direct, NRMA, Suncorp, or Youi.

 Do Kia's safety features lower my insurance?

-Yes, Kia's DriveWise safety features - including autonomous emergency braking, lane keep assist, and blind-spot monitoring - can positively influence your premium.
-Insurers consider ANCAP safety ratings and advanced driver assistance systems (ADAS) when calculating risk.
-Models with 5-star ratings typically attract lower premiums.
+Yes, Kia DriveWise safety features - including autonomous emergency braking, lane keep assist, and blind-spot monitoring - can positively influence your premium.
+Insurers consider ANCAP safety ratings and ADAS when calculating risk.
+Models with 5-star ratings generally attract lower premiums.

 Compare Kia Insurance Estimates Now

-Join thousands of Australian Kia owners who've found better insurance deals.
-Compare estimates from 35 Australian providers in under 2 minutes - it's 100% free.
+Join thousands of Australian Kia owners who have found better insurance deals.
+Compare estimates from leading Australian providers in under 2 minutes - it's 100% free.

 Get Free Estimates